 I have written some articles about the health struggles of our family and I am always adding more.
 Here are the articles on this blog where I specifically talk about our health journey.

 I Genuinely Want to Help You

 I started this blog in the summer of 2012 but didn’t really start working on it until the Spring of 2013.
 I felt such a passion about alternative health and a huge desire to want to help others.
 I finally felt like my health problems were in control enough to be able to really help others and offer real solutions to common health problems.
-I had also used doTERRA long enough that I felt like I could whole-heartedly endorse it and because of NAET I was finally FREE from the food allergies that had imprisoned me for so many years.
+I had also used essential oils long enough that I felt like I could whole-heartedly endorse them.
 I am in the best health I’ve been in ten years.
 Do I wish it didn’t take so long and cost so much?
 Sure.
 Who wouldn’t?
 That’s why I have this blog.
 I want to help you learn how to fix all your problems much quicker and easier than I did.
 I want to show you how to feel great and look great.